from pathlib import Path

 tag:

-Locating notations introduced in standard information notes
+Locating definitions and notations introduced in standard information notes

-Next, we use the notation_identification_model
+Next, we use the def_notat_classifier

 to locate notations introduced in the standard information notes and record these locations in the notes.
 Run the following code, which may take several to a few dozen minutes: